-17 Protecting and Enhancing Heritage Assets
+17 Protecting and Enhancing Policy 6: Heritage Assets

-- 120 Map 2 details the large array of heritage assets in the village.
-As part of the consultation it has been identified that the Pinfold and the moated enclosure at Gibdyke (a scheduled Ancient Monument) both require some form of maintenance work.
+420119 Map 2 details the large array of heritage assets in the village.
+As part of the consultation, it has been identified that the Pinfold andmaintenance has been completed while the moated enclosure at Gibdyke (a scheduled Ancient Monument) both requirestill requires some form of maintenance work.
 With regard to the site at Gibdyke this may be subject to the need for scheduled Monument Consent.
-The Parish Council will seek to work with the landowners to secure appropriately sensitive remedial works (mainly clearing of vegetation) to ensure there is no further erosion of these heritage assets (this is identified as a project in Appendix C.) - 121 St Johns Church is a Grade 1 listed building but it has no basic amenities (toilets or a kitchen).
+The Parish Council will seek to work with the landowners to secure appropriately sensitive remedial works (mainly clearing of vegetation) to ensure there is no further erosion of these heritage assets (this is identified as a project in Appendix C.)

+421120 St Johns Church is a Grade 1 listed building but it has no basic amenities (toilets or a kitchen).
 It is used only intermittently for services due in part to the constraints this lack of provision presents for its more extensive use.
-There is concern amongst residents about the viability of a building without continuing use and investment. - 122 The consultation in Misson Primary school showed that residents of all ages value St Johns and are keen to see it remain in use. - 123 The NPPF (at paragraph 131 and 132) requires local planning authorities to take account of the desirability of securing viable uses for heritage assets consistent with their conservation. - 124 Whilst it is expected that St Johns will remain a functioning church, the community support ancillary development that enables it to be better used for this purpose so long as such development does not harm the attributes that give it its listing.
+There is concern amongst residents about the viability of a building without continuing use and investment.

+422121 The consultation in Misson Primary school showed that residents of all ages value St Johns and are keen to see it remain in use.

+423122 The NPPF (at paragraph 131 and 132190) requires local planning authorities to take account of the desirability of securing viable uses for heritage assets consistent with their conservation.

+424123 Whilst it is expected that St Johns will remain a functioning church, the community support ancillary development that enables it to be better used for this purpose so long as such development does not harm the attributes that give it its listing.